sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 * [Why use Event Sourcing?](http://codebetter.com/blogs/gregyoung/archive/2010/02/20/why-use-event-sourcing.aspx)

 CQRS and Event Sourcing are two different patterns.
 One can be used without the other, but they also play very well together.
-{: .alert .alert-success}
+{: .alert .alert-info}

 ## Persistence

-DomainEvents and CommandEvents are by default not persistent, but it is easy to make them persistent so that they can be stored and loaded in the same way as Entities and ValueObjects, i.e. with Repository:
+DomainEvents and CommandEvents are by default not persistent, but it is easy to make them persistent so that they can be stored and loaded in the same way as Entities and ValueObjects, i.e. with `Repository`:

 ~~~
 abstract DomainEvent ShipEvent {